These raspberry oatmeal crumble bars are a delicious vegan and gluten free dessert.

-We were absolutely thrilled to develop this recipe in partnership with Driscoll’s Berries and The Feedfeed.
-We’ve been lifelong fans of Driscoll’s; living in Michigan, we love having access to delicious, ripe berries all year long (especially during extended winters, like the one that just ended!).
-Driscoll’s is a top producer of berries for good reason – they’re always the freshest and best-tasting option available.
+Living in Michigan, we are lucky to have their delicious, ripe berries all year long.
+Especially during extended winters, like the one that just ended!
+Driscoll’s is a top producer of berries for good reason - they’re always the freshest and best-tasting option available.

-Bring your mom a large batch of these bars and a bouquet of flowers this Mother’s Day!Print
+Bring mom a large batch of these raspberry oatmeal crumble bars, a bouquet of flowers and maybe a homemade body scrub this Mother’s Day!Print

 Buttery, tart, sweet, crumbly - these bars have it all!
 Did we mention they're vegan and gluten free?